benibela/fpc-map-benchmark/README.md

       mapname keycount time +- timestddev memory +- memorystddev

-`keycount` is the number of elements inserted in the map. `time` is the required time in milliseconds. `memory` is the memory usage in bytes. *stddev is the standard deviation of multiple runs on the same input (currently multiple runs are performed for low keycoutns, but the standard deviation calculation is disabled).
+`keycount` is the number of elements inserted in the map. `time` is the required time in milliseconds. `memory` is the memory usage in bytes. *stddev is the standard deviation of multiple runs on the same input (currently multiple runs are performed for low keycounts, but the standard deviation calculation is disabled, always printing 0).

 Before each line on stdout it writes the current parameters to stderr, for example: